kunalmsharma/sharma_kunal_spring2017/Final/readme.md

  * Based on the data avialable from IMDB Dataset we find out the **Best Director** of all times by using Facebook Like,IMDB Score and Average Revenue

-        - HeatMap
+        - HeatMap of all the parameters
 ![alt text](https://github.com/kunalmsharma/sharma_kunal_spring2017/blob/master/Final/analysis/ana_2/HeatMap.png)

-        - Venn Diagram Comparision
+        - Venn Diagram Comparision to find the best director
 ![alt text](https://github.com/kunalmsharma/sharma_kunal_spring2017/blob/master/Final/analysis/ana_2/BestDirector.png)

 # Inference of Analysis 2